US Food

 Good To Know

-This is a self-funded fellowship.
-Unlike the others, there is no guaranteed salary — your first task as a fellow is to raise the funding for your placement.
-We provide fundraising training, access to aligned funders, and support throughout, but the fundraising is yours to do.
+Your first task as a fellow is to raise the funding for your placement.
+We provide fundraising training, coaching on how to tap your networks, introductions to aligned funders, and support throughout, but the fundraising of $70,000 is yours to complete.

 I found the cause I believe in